 Rotarians and Rotary Clubs have been two the largest financial contributors to the Canadian Landmine Foundation.
 122 Clubs in 18 Districts coast to coast have contributed more than $260,000 to Canadian Landmine Foundation programmes over the years.
 These funds went to projects that cleared mines and assisted survivors in places like Bosnia, Mozambique, Afghanistan and Cambodia.
 At the height of the Night of 1000 Dinners campaign, over 90% of all Rotary Districts in Canada were holding N1KD events!

 The Foundation has also sponsored Rotary Sweat Equity teams going to Cambodia to help build schools like the Bakong Technical College in Siem Reap.
 Many students come from landmine survivor families.
-Another Sweat Equity trip is planned for November 2018.

 The Foundation’s current project is in support of Cambodian Self Help Demining.

 From the 1960s to the 1990s, Cambodia was in an almost constant state of war.
 Saturation bombing, civil war, and genocide scarred its landscapes and its people.
-Today, 640 km2 of Cambodia is contaminated with landmines or other explosive remnants of war that continue to kill and injure people and deny farmers and families thousands of hectares of land.
+Today, 640 square kilometres of Cambodia is contaminated with landmines or other explosive remnants of war that continue to kill and injure people and deny farmers and families thousands of hectares of land.
 Since 1979, more than 65,000 Cambodians have fallen victim to one of these explosive devices.

 With your help Rotary can continue to play a major role by donating money from your International Service Committee budget or Sponsoring a Night of 1000 Dinners event.